More Pa. seniors would qualify for the Property Tax & Rent Rebate Program under new proposal

 “These income limits haven’t been increased since 2008,” Boscola said.
 “I have homeowners who rely on this rebate check to stay in their homes, amid rising property taxes…this is owed to them, and I will fight to get this done."

 The proposal would also aim to exclude an applicant's Social Security cost-of-living-adjustments (COLA) from the definition of income.
-According to Sen. Boscola's press release, a COLA increase can push an applicant's income level over the eligibility limit, sometimes by just a few dollars.
+According to Odom, recent COLA increases to Social Security pushed some applicants above the income eligibility limit.

+“That slight COLA increase has been dropping many folks from the property tax rebate program," said Odom.

 “COLA increases are important.
 Our seniors receiving Social Security deserve a raise, but it shouldn’t come back to bite them when applying for the PTRR program,” Boscola said in the press release.